 To run a successful organization, one needs great leadership who can lead by example.
-The management is the one who does that and among them, the top employees of an organization are the CEO and the President.
-CEO is considered to have the topmost or let’s say the highest ranking in the company.
+The management is the one who does that, and among them, the top employees of an organization are the CEO and the President.
+CEO is considered to have the topmost or, let’s say, the highest-ranking in the company.
 On the other hand, the president can be considered second in charge, and he will be directly reporting below to the CEO.
-The highest-ranking or the topmost executive in an organization is the CEO of the company (i.e. Chief Executive Officer).
-Their primary and key responsibilities will be making major company level or say the corporate decisions, looking after the overall functions and the operations, and the resources of an organization.
-The CEO will always act as the key point of the communication between the corporate operations and the board of directors.
-The President on another hand is mainly considered as the leader of the company.
+The highest-ranking of the topmost executive in an organization is the CEO of the company (i.e. Chief Executive Officer).
+Their primary and key responsibilities will be making major company level or, say, the corporate decisions, looking after the overall functions and the operations, and the resources of an organization.
+The CEO will always act as the key point of communication between the corporate operations and the board of directors.
+The President, on another hand, is mainly considered as the leader of the company.
 The relationship between CEO vs President will vary depending upon the structure of the company.
-The President’s role is loosely defined, and the powers and the authority of the President will vary widely in various companies and these authorities and the powers can come into practice only by statute or the law.
+The President’s role is loosely defined, and the powers and the authority of the President will vary widely in various companies, and these authorities and the powers can come into practice only by statute or the law.

 Below is the top 6 difference between CEO vs President